borgedoesthings/borgedoesthings/README.md

-- 👋 Hi, I’m @borgedoesthings
-- 💞️ I’m looking to collaborate on terraria mods or other game projects
-- 📫 How to reach me dm me on discord @borge_
+im borge, im the lead developer and founder behind indie game studio Tectonics Interactive im currently looking to collaborate on terraria mods or other game projects the best way to reach me: dm me on discord @borge_
-- 😄 Pronouns: any
+pronouns: any
+ive been coding in c(and by proxy c++ and c#) for about 9-10 years now

-- ⚡ Fun fact: elphelt <3
+elphelt my beloved <3

 <!---
 borgedoesthings/borgedoesthings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.